Spanish Speaking Countries

 = If It Were My Home

-Should the U.S. be considered a Spanish speaking
+Should the United States be considered a Spanish speaking

 country?
 While English is the most widely spoken, the U.S. has no official language.

-The number of Spanish speakers in the U.S. makes it the 5th largest Spanish speaking
+The number of Spanish speakers in the U.S. currently makes it the second largest Spanish speaking

-country in the world (after Mexico, Columbia, Spain and Argentina).
+country in the world (after Mexico) and it is projected to become the largest by 2050.
 Spanish is

 Other Countries